 Retail Return Restocking Fees Legal Help

-If you have been charged a restocking fee on a returned retail item, please fill in the form to the right to send your complaint to a lawyer to evaluate your claim at no cost or obligation.
+If you have been charged a restocking fee on a returned retail item, please click here to fill in our form to send your complaint to a lawyer to evaluate your claim at no cost or obligation.

 I purchased an item, there was no disclosure of a restock fee, nothing was posted within site of the register and no one stated anything about the fee.
 Only upon return was I told there was a restock fee and shown the policy on the back of the receipt as proof of this policy.
 When I told the clerk and MOD that they had to disclose the policy up front of the purchase, they showed me the back of the receipt.
 I then informed them this was not legal as I had to purchase to see the policy.
 They responded with, they donï¿½t know anything about that law (as I stated it) and I could either keep the item or return it and pay the restock fee of $37.48.